A Classical Music Playlist for Fall

 As a parent, there is nothing I enjoy more than sharing music with my children.
 We play it in the car, while we are doing schoolwork, or during our morning time.
 Lately I've just been stopping the kids at random points in the day to sit with me and listen to a beautiful piece of music.

 Now is a perfect time to share a few beautiful pieces of Classical "fall" music with your children.
-This list is a good starting point - and don't forget to download a free lesson at the end of this post to help you expand on one of the most famously "fall" pieces.
+This list is a good starting point - and then we have many opportunities here at SQUILT Music to expand after that!

 Classical Music For Fall

 Below are the pieces in the playlist - you can also view the entire playlist on YouTube.

 This piece - Our Town - by Aaron Copland, transports us to a small American town.
 I can picture leaves falling and warm family room with apple cider and pumpkin pie.

 Have your children draw what they think this town looks like while listening to the piece.